What Is Thai Shrimp Green Curry?

 PAIRING SUGGESTIONS

-Thai shrimp green curry belongs over steamed jasmine rice — the clean grains absorbing the bright green broth, the shrimp and rice together making the complete meal.
-For those who want sticky rice, the method is there.
+Thai shrimp green curry belongs over steamed jasmine rice, the clean grains absorbing the bright green broth, the shrimp and rice together making the complete meal.
 At a fuller table, Thai shrimp green curry pairs naturally with Tom Yum Goong two dishes built on shrimp and fresh aromatics, one a clear sour soup and one a rich coconut curry, covering opposite ends of the Thai flavor range without competing.
-For a second curry on the same table, the Thai beef red curry provides the contrast of warmth and depth against the green curry’s brightness and sharpness — red and green, slow and fast, two different things the same kitchen can hold.
-The Thai iced tea is the drink alongside — its sweetness and cold against the heat of the green chili, the same pairing that appeared at every market stall where the curry was served.
+For a second curry on the same table, the Thai beef red curry provides the contrast of warmth and depth against the green curry’s brightness and sharpness, red and green, slow and fast, two different things the same kitchen can hold.
+The Thai iced tea is the drink alongside, its sweetness and cold against the heat of the green chili, the same pairing that appeared at every market stall where the curry was served.
 My mother made this because it was hers and my father’s and because the house needed to smell like home.
 That is still the reason to make it.

 FAQ